Langbos Children's Home

 Our design for the Langbos Children's Home is influenced by the local culture and style in Langbos, and the home also incorporates various sustainable design elements such as earthbag building, rainwater harvesting, and renewable energy systems.
 Most of all, it will create a safe and nurturing home for the children in Langbos who need it most.

-- Our local building team includes approximately 18 men and women from the Langbos Community.
+- We have recruited a local building team that includes approximately 25 men and women from the Langbos Community.
 Construction is strategically timed during the farming off-season, when seasonal unemployment is highest.
+Builders are provided with Superadobe training, a competitive wage, and two meals every workday.

 Langbos is an informal settlement situated in the Addo district in the Eastern Cape Province of South Africa.
 Addo is home to the popular Addo Elephant National Park which attracts a lot of tourists to visit the area.
 It is also an internationally renowned citrus farming region which massively contributes to the agricultural economy of the country.